 There are plenty of samples of athletic resumes/profiles on the internet.
+After all, it seems just about every recruiting website has one posted.
 It’s just tedious going through all the search results to find something useful.
 Well, I’ve just saved you the trouble–you can thank me later.

 And yes, you should have an athletic resume.
 If for no other reason, having the resume will allow you to easily complete all of the online profiles teams require prospects to complete.
 This way the information will be all in one place.